flatiron-labs/learn.co-CommonMark/quiz.md

 Answer blocks `( )` `[-]` `[ ]` also delimit the end of the a question.
 The parser expects the next character to either be the end of the quiz block `???` or a new question `?:`.

 Markdown will be parsed normally within quiz blocks, between the question and the answer block.

+## Quiz Answers

+Next, head over to the `.answers` file in this repo to see how answers should be handled.